|

 As for why I selected the Ross Procedure, my surgeon interviews and follow-up discussions helped me get over the risk of potential, double valve disease issue.

-You have to remember that extra trouble with the pulmonary valve is more trivial than the aortic valve due to lighter pressures across the pulmonary valve.
+You have to remember that potential, extra trouble with the pulmonary valve is more trivial than the aortic valve due to lighter pressures across the pulmonary valve.
 That said, I felt the homograft (a human donor valve) could definitely do the job long term.

 As for the aortic valve position, I wanted to have my own valve in my own body if possible.
 It was a personal choice.
 Plus, statistics for the Ross Procedure are getting better.